tagtag

 The proper functioning of crossing signals used to warn workers and other drivers of train crossings is crucial to the safety of all these parties, as a malfunction or defect in these signals could cause devastating and traumatic accidents.
 Because of the danger that train accidents pose to train workers, New York enacted the Federal Employers Liability Act (FELA), which allows injured workers or the families of workers killed in accidents to pursue legal action against railroad companies when their negligence results in a train accident.

-Allowing a crossing signal to become defective or malfunction is a definite act of negligence on the part of a railroad company, and something for which the company should be held responsible when it causes an accident.
+Allowing a crossing signal to become defective or a malfunction is a definite act of negligence on the part of a railroad company and something for which the company should be held responsible when it causes an accident.

 Falls Involving Commuters

-A railway employee injured in a fall involving a commuter train may be eligible to file for compensation from his or her employer if the company failed to take the proper safety precautions in preventing the accident.
+A railway employee injured in a fall involving a commuter train may be eligible to file for compensation from his or her employer if the company failed to take the proper safety precautions to prevent the accident.
 The following accidents may occur because of a lack of adequate safety measures:

 • Falls on unsafe floors, stairways, or ramps at a station